What causes chlamydia?

 What could increase your risk?

 There are certain factors that could increase your chances of getting chlamydia.
 They include:

-- Not using a condom - If you practise safe sex, you’re much less likely to get chlamydia
+- Not using a condom - If you practise safer sex, you’re much less likely to get chlamydia

-- Having lots of sexual partners - Even if you practise safe sex, there’s no guarantee that your partners will be as careful
+- Having lots of sexual partners - Even if you practise safer sex, there’s no guarantee that your partners will be as careful

 - Being under the age of 25 - Statistically, younger people are more likely to get chlamydia

 - A previous chlamydia diagnosis - If you’ve had chlamydia before, your resistance to the bacteria that caused it is lowered

 There are a lot of myths surrounding the ways in which STIs, such as chlamydia, are passed on.

 While we’ve outlined the ways in which you might be at risk, it’s also important to highlight factors that are commonly mistaken for ways in which STIs are spread.

 You can’t get chlamydia from: